“And the girl in the corner said: ‘Boy, I wanna warn ya’

 Tom ain’t buying it.
 “I don’t care if he insulted the Virgin Mary, don’t you ever f—ing do that again.”

-I sit quiet for a moment, truly ashamed.
+I sat with my mouth shut, truly ashamed.
 Me, the clean-cut Christian Boy Scout was being torn to shreds by a guy who rolled joints from Bible pages.
 But I took it, because I knew I deserved it.

 “Ok.
 Won’t ever happen again.
 Promise.”